Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Challenges and Opportunities

 In practical applications, site-specific factors, such as material properties and building layouts, often cause sharp variations in channel characteristics.
 Thus, a key frontier in CKM research is achieving robust generalization across diverse environments without extensive retraining.
 This challenge can be addressed by transfer/meta-learning methods that extract environment-invariant knowledge and adapt models to new scenarios with limited data.
-In addition, constructing an EM knowledge base that stores the propagation characteristics of typical objects can further enable zero-shot or few-shot CKM construction in previously unseen environments.
+In addition, constructing an EM knowledge base that stores the propagation characteristics of typical objects can further enable cross-site deployment with few-shot calibration in previously unseen environments.